seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 Nor, gentle daughter, fear you not at all.
 He is your husband on a pre-contract:
-To bring you thus together, ’tis no sin,
+To bring you thus together, 'tis no sin,
 Sith that the justice of your title to him
 Doth flourish the deceit.
 Come, let us go:
-Our corn’s to reap, for yet our tithe’s to sow.
+Our corn's to reap, for yet our tithe's to sow.

 *Exeunt*